 In more than 30 states, people living with HIV can be tried and imprisoned simply because a partner accuses them of hiding their HIV status.

 While originally thought to promote disclosure of one's HIV status, there's no proof these laws work.
-And they run counter to public health by discouraging HIV testing and treatment and perpetuating stigma.
+And they perpetuate stigma.
 Join the Human Rights Campaign, National Center for Lesbian Rights, and Center for HIV Law & Policy as we raise awareness and work to end bad HIV laws.
 Watch and share the video below to get involved using the hashtag #EndBadHIVLaws!